m-canton/godot-plugin-manager/README.md

 Be careful when using symbolic links as it is easier to delete files.
 I recommend you start by reading about removing symbolic links if you are not familiar.

+## Organizing your projects

+You must have all the plugin projects in a folder.
+The rest of the projects should be stored in a few different folders since the projects are not loaded recursively.

 ## Steps

 An interface to edit categories is pending, but I don't have time to do it right now.
 So I've made an alternative way using a gdscript.